 The cameras record most activity areas in the interior and exterior of the buildings.
-You may request to view a portion of your Child/Youth's time with the facility manager.
+You may request for an exception to policy to view a portion of your Child/Youth's time with the facility manager.
 Due to confidentiality reasons, copies of these recordings are not authorized to be given to Parent/Guardians.
 Recordings are released only to authorized personnel such as the Military Police Investigators (MPI) and Criminal Investigation Division (CID) for official business.

-Adult/Child Ratios: Staff-to-Child/Youth ratios must be maintained at all times of the day.
+Adult/Child Ratios: Staff-to-Child/Youth ratios must be maintained at all times of the day except under rare conditions caused by compensatory enrollment as outlined in guidance (see IMCOM 608-10-1 for more information).
 The intent is to always be at ratio and not over or under ratio.
 Ratios will not be decreased to accommodate Children/Youth with special needs.
-Volunteers or other non-CYS staff, not paid with CYS funding, may be used to supplement the ratio.
+Support Staff and Volunteers or other non-CYS staff, not paid with CYS funding, may be used to supplement the ratio along with classroom/program staff, but not work alone with children.